 In a growing business, change is inevitable over time and businesses need to be able to fluctuate.
-Poor records management can lead to damaged business relationships and delays in virtually every department in the company from day-to-day operations to accounting and human resources.
+Bad records management can lead to damaged business relationships and delays in virtually every department in the company from day-to-day operations to accounting and human resources.

 Consequences of Bad Records Management

 Inefficient records management programs can lead to costly consequences for your business.
 Everything must be tracked in a business because of taxes and budget concerns.
-All business, big or small, should have an accurate budget in place.
+All businesses, big or small, should have an accurate budget in place.

 Not keeping good records can result in a business exhausting the budget, leading to spending more than what is coming in.
 This can result in problems with suppliers, payroll, utilities, and other vital components to a running successful business.

 Businesses may need to file for bankruptcy or shut their doors if they fail to keep adequate records from the beginning.
-Sloppy record keeping that leads to legal implications can reflect poorly on the business’ brand and reputation.
+Sloppy record-keeping that leads to legal implications can reflect poorly on the business’ brand and reputation.

-Companies should have back-up systems in place to ensure that their records are protected.
-Often times, businesses will still use old fashioned filing systems, especially for small, family owned operations.
+Sometimes poor records management goes unnoticed.
+Depending on the severity of the problem, most will face the consequences sooner or later.
+Companies should have backup systems in place to ensure that their records are protected.
+Oftentimes, businesses will still use old-fashioned filing systems, especially for small, family-owned operations.

 Step 1: Build A Business Plan